gitter-badger/ethvtx/rtfd/tutorial.md

 #### Creating a classic VortΞx instance

 Creating a [VortΞx](./reference/classes/vortex.md) instance is quite easy.
-Start by import the VortΞx class from the `vort_x` package.
+Start by importing the Vortex class from the `vort_x` package.

 ```javascript
 // ES6 or TS